smintio/Portals-Components-SDK/Examples/Frontend/README.md

 ### Build your custom frontend component

+Please note that access to the SDKs is restricted.
+Get in contact with [Smint.io](https://www.smint.io) and request access.
+Access will be granted to either Smint.io Solution Partners or to all our Smint.io Portals Enterprise plan customers.

+You will need an account with Microsoft Visual Studio cloud offerings (Azure DevOps), as the SDKs are hosted there.

 1. In the component folder open a command prompt or terminal window
 1. Make sure you use node version 12.22.10 (use [NVM](https://github.com/nvm-sh/nvm) if you use different node versions)
+1. Authorize your NPM for use of our `Portals-Components-Public` NPM SDK repo
 1. Run `npm i` at the first time, or when you update dependencies
 1. Run `npm run build` or `npm run watch` to build your frontend component